Sandeepreddy98/devTinder-web/README.md

  - configureStore => Provider => createSlice => addSlice to store
  - Add redux devtools in chrome as extension
  - Navbar should update as soon as user login to store => subscribe to store
+ - You should able to access only the application only when the token is present.
+ - if token is not present then redirect to '/login'